ElizavetaGorelova/DataAnalysis_Projects/README.md

 # Data Science Projects
-This repository is a series of notebooks that show my solutions for the projects at Dataquest.io.
-Of course, there are always going to be multiple ways to solve any one problem, so these notebooks just show one possible solution.
+This repository is a series of notebooks that showcase my Data Science projects.